0LNetworkCommunity/documentation/docs/archive/technolgy/developer-resources.md

-A succint collection of documentation, tools, and tutorials on 0L, the Move Smart Contracts Language, and the original Diem codeset.
+A succinct collection of documentation, tools, and tutorials on 0L, the Move Smart Contracts Language, and the original Diem codebase.
 Note that the links will open in a new window.
 Please contact us if you'd like to add/correct anything on this list.